oliverbuchholz/oliverbuchholz.github.io/index.md

 <h4> About </h4>

 I am a PhD student in philosophy at University of T&uuml;bingen's <a href = "https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/" target = "_blank">Cluster of Excellence &ndash; Machine Learning for Science</a>.
-Within the research project <a href = "https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/research/research/cluster-research-groups/ethics-philosophy-lab/projects/" target = "_blank">AITE &ndash; Artificial Intelligence, Trustworthiness and Explainability</a>, I am working on the philosophy of explainable artificial intelligence supervised by <a href="https://www.philosophie.uni-konstanz.de/ag-spohn/personen/prof-dr-wolfgang-spohn/" target="_blank">Wolfgang Spohn</a> and <a href="https://scholar.google.de/citations?user=MpJaE0wAAAAJ&hl=de" target="_blank">Eric Raidl</a>.<br>
+Within the research project <a href = "https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/research/research/cluster-research-groups/ethics-philosophy-lab/projects/" target = "_blank">AITE &ndash; Artificial Intelligence, Trustworthiness and Explainability</a>, I am working on the philosophy of explainable artificial intelligence under the supervision of <a href="https://www.philosophie.uni-konstanz.de/ag-spohn/personen/prof-dr-wolfgang-spohn/" target="_blank">Wolfgang Spohn</a> and <a href="https://scholar.google.de/citations?user=MpJaE0wAAAAJ&hl=de" target="_blank">Eric Raidl</a>.<br>
 I hold an M. A. in Philosophy as well as an M. Sc. in Economics and Finance, both from University of T&uuml;bingen.<br><br>

 This is my <a href="assets/CV.pdf" target="_blank">CV</a>.
 Contact me at oliver [dot] buchholz [at] uni [minus] tuebingen [dot] de.<br><br>